Click on any step of the process for more information.

-Before the physical evaluation begins, we ask very important questions about your hobbies, vocation, daily activities, family life, associated health concerns, and your living environment.
+Before the physical evaluation begins for your prosthetic fitting, we ask very important questions about your hobbies, vocation, daily activities, family life, associated health concerns, and your living environment.
 The next step in the prosthetic fitting process is a physical evaluation.
 The physical evaluation will then be conducted consisting of limb shape and condition, general muscle strength and flexibility, and gait mechanics.
 At the time of your evaluation, we will discuss your aspirations and goals, as well as your time frame to accomplish them.
 We will talk about what barriers you see that may impact the realization of your goals and a plan to mitigate those barriers.
 Our team will then determine a plan to execute your prosthetic fitting.

-The first step in making the prosthesis is obtaining an impression of the residual limb.
+The first step in prosthetic fitting is obtaining an impression of the residual limb.
 Impressions of the residual limb will be captured by hand casting with plaster.
 The cast will be filled with plaster to make a model of the limb.
 The model will then be modified to obtain appropriate weight bearing characteristics and shape to fit the needs of the patient.
 Each of our prosthetic fittings are custom fit to ensure comfort and usability.

 Diagnostic test sockets (DTS) are clear plastic sockets used to check fit and mock up alignment of components.
 Sockets should contact limb in all areas, have no visible gapping, be comfortable, and offer control through gait cycle or range of motion.
 At this stage in the prosthetic fitting, definitive componentry will be set up and aligned both statically and dynamically.
 The DTS allows us to continually fine tune fit throughout the alignment process.
 After all adjustments have been made to the DTS socket, fit and alignment will be captured and transferred to a definitive socket.

 Having an in-house fabrication lab allows for a team approach to patient care.
 Our prosthetists and technicians collaborate with patients to build the best prosthesis for each individual.
 Having the fabrication on site allows for adjustments to be made to your prosthesis while you wait.